 Dr. Uri Kartoun, Cambridge, Massachusetts, 📧 kartoun@gmail.com 🔗 LinkedIn

 Welcome to my professional portal.
 I am Dr. Uri Kartoun, a research scientist and inventor, with a focus on developing innovative machine learning methods and more recently leveraging large language models.
 Based in Cambridge, Massachusetts, and willing to relocate for an impactful role, my work involves integrating advanced statistical and machine learning methodologies to enhance healthcare outcomes.
 I have collaborated with institutions such as the Broad Institute of MIT and Harvard, Cleveland Clinic, MIT, and Mass General Brigham, focusing on real-world evidence analytics and predictive modeling.
+In my most recent work, I have led efforts in causal inference, including cohort design, data extraction, the development of novel covariates, and the application of machine learning techniques—such as feature selection and methods for addressing confounding—using my preferred programming languages: SQL, R, and Python.
+This work was published in Scientific Reports, part of the Nature Portfolio.

 Throughout my career, I have been an active inventor, particularly during my tenures at Microsoft and IBM.
 My inventions span a broad range of domains, including human-computer interactionmachine learning, health & wellbeing, privacy, and commerce.
 I became an IBM Master Inventor within three years after joining IBM Research.
 I was also appointed as the chair of an invention development team, ranking patent disclosures and mentoring inventors.